jeremy-ir/hippomocks/README.md

 ## OnCall() Method
 OnCall() is used to mock a function.
 The name of the function name behaves like a function pointer.
 In the event that it is called, you may make assertions or take actions on it.

+BUG BUG BUG: I believe the OnCall() method returns something that "must" be used to do something useful.
+That should be explicitly stated, a listing of how that "something" is used would be useful.

 ### OnCallFunc(funcName)
 ``` C++
 // test.cpp